How to Say 'Oh, Okay' in Spanish

 When someone says “oh okay” in Spanish, context matters.
 Different expressions convey agreement, disappointment, indifference, or skepticism, and knowing these helps you communicate more effectively.
 Let’s jump into how you can master these nuances.

-See also How Do You Say "Annoying" in Spanish: An In-Depth Guide
+See also How to Say "Sorry for Your Loss" in Spanish: A Comprehensive Guide

 Conveying Genuine Agreement: “Claro” and “Por supuesto”